-Whether you are investing in new curtains a living room or a bedroom, taking the time to measure your space is a must if you want to get the perfect fit.
-We’ve put together a handy guide to help you get those important dimensions right…
+Whether you are measuring up for curtains for a living room or a bedroom, taking the time to find out how to do the job properly is a must if you want to get the perfect fit.
+We’ve put together a handy step by step guide to help you get those important dimensions right.

 1. Measure the curtain track or pole

 We recommend installing your curtain pole or track before measuring for curtains.
-The pole or track should extend approximately 15-30cm past either side of the window and 12-15cm above the top of the window.
+The pole or track should extend approximately 15-30cm past either side of the window and 12cm to 15cm above the top of the window.
 This will help minimise the light when curtains are closed and also allow for curtains to be gathered either side of the window when open.

 Always measure the curtain track or pole width, not the window, to calculate your curtain width.
 With a curtain pole, measure the pole length not including the finials.
 For a curtain track, simply measure the full width.

 If you are working with curtain tracks that have an overlap, to find the right curtain width, measure the full width of both tracks separately and then add them together.

 To get a soft gathered look when your curtains are closed, use your pole or track measurements as a starting point and multiply it as follows (depending on your chosen curtain type):

 Eyelet curtains: Pole or track width x two